To really kick back and relax, rent an inner tube and take a cool, lazy float on our natural river.

 All inflatables, including rafts, tubes and balls are not allowed in the park for safety reasons.
 Swimmers may wear life preservers or use noodles.

-Other than a small wading area for toddlers, the water is over 5 feet deep.
+The average depth in this natural swimming area runs from 10 to 18 feet.
 Please be prepared to carefully monitor your own children and non-swimmers.
 There is no lifeguard on duty and all swimmers do so at their own risk.

 Snorkeling the headsprings of the Rainbow River is a favorite activity but is only allowed in the buoyed swimming area.
 However, it is allowed from the campground or from boats once you are outside of the headsprings.
 Please be aware that state law requires dive flags for all snorkelers.